 By analyzing brain imaging scans of 299 people with autism and 907 neurotypical individuals – without a diagnosis of ASD –, gene expression data and protein interactions, scientists arrived at four patterns of brain connections linked to behavioral traits.
 Among them: verbal ability, social affect, and repetitive or stereotyped behaviors.

 Professor of Psychiatry and Neuroscience Conor Liston, co-senior author of the study, led similar research in 2017 to identify four biologically distinct subtypes of depression.
-He believes that, with the correct classification of the diagnosis, patients could have a better indication for treatment and, consequently, a better quality of life.
+He believes that, with the correct classification of the diagnosis, patients might have a better indication for treatment and, consequently, a better quality of life.

 “Like many neuropsychiatric diagnoses, individuals with autism spectrum disorder experience many different types of difficulties with social interaction, communication, and repetitive behaviors,” Liston wrote.
 “Our work highlights a new approach to discovering subtypes of autism that may one day lead to new approaches to diagnosis and treatment,” she continues.